OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md

 ### Symptom

-This occurs when an application stores the token in a manner exibiting the following behavior:
+This occurs when an application stores the token in a manner exhibiting the following behavior:

 - Automatically sent by the browser (*Cookie* storage).
 - Retrieved even if the browser is restarted (Use of browser *localStorage* container).